f5devcentral/f5-agility-labs-sslviz/docs/class5/module4/lab4.rst

    .. image:: ./images/policy-6.png

-The traffic policy is now saved to CM and will be deployed to a BIG-IP instance when it is associated with an application.
+The traffic policy is now saved to the BIG-IP Central Manager.
+In the next section, you will deploy it to a BIG-IP instance by associating it with an application.

    .. image:: ./images/policy-7.png